-Pleurotus Cornucopiae is an attractive fast-growing mushroom that fruits on a wide range of woody substrates.
+Pleurotus cornucopiae is an attractive fast-growing mushroom that fruits on a wide range of woody substrates.
 The mushrooms grow in clusters of small, thin fleshed, funnel-shaped caps.

-It is quite similar to the better-known Pleurotus Ostreatus, and like that species is cultivated and sold in markets in Europe and China, but it is distinguished because its gills are very decurrent, forming a network on the stem.
+It is quite similar to the better-known Pleurotus ostreatus, and like that species is cultivated and sold in markets in Europe and China, but it is distinguished because its gills are very decurrent, forming a network on the stem.

 Typically paler the most other oyster mushrooms, and nearly always on old fallen trunks or large branches, the branching nature of these funnel-shaped oysters helps distinguish them from the Oyster Mushroom.

-Other names: The Popcorn Oyster.
+Other names: White Oyster Mushroom, The Popcorn Oyster.

-Pleurotus Cornucopiae Identification
+Pleurotus cornucopiae Mushroom Identification

 Cream or light ochre; covered in a fine white bloom when young, becoming smooth with age; convex, 4-12cm in diameter at maturity; becoming centrally depressed and then funnel-shaped with a wavy margin that sometimes splits when old; attached to the substrate via an eccentric stem or occasionally appearing to be stemless; groups of caps often overlapping in tiers.